DEVITY-IOT/devity-iot.github.io/website/docs/reference/change-datahub.md

 ![KEYNOA](/img/KEYNOA/AWS/Data-Hub-details-2.png) -->

-2. Login to KEYNOA cloud.
+2. Login to KEYNOA.
 Choose the device for which the Data Hub needs to be changed.
 Click on the device settings.

 ![KEYNOA](/img/KEYNOA/change-datahub-device-settings.png)